ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page2.md

 ---
-title: How frameworks use KleidiAI
+title: KleidiAI in a real software stack
 weight: 3

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

 ## High-level KleidiAI architecture
 This section aims to provide an abstracted overview of KleidiAI's components before diving into the specifics.
-The KleidiAI source files are publiclly accessible in the [KleidiAI GitLab repository](https://gitlab.arm.com/kleidi/kleidiai).
+The KleidiAI source files are publicly accessible in the [KleidiAI GitLab repository](https://gitlab.arm.com/kleidi/kleidiai).
 Navigate there in your web browser to follow along and understand KleidiAI's structure.

 KlediAI's micro-kernels are located in the `/kai/ukernels/matmul` directory; navigate there now.
 There are essentially two types of KleidiAI micro-kernels:
 1. Quantizing/Packing routines    - under the `pack` directory.
 2. Matrix Multiplication routines - the three directories starting with `matmul_clamp`.
-Each directory contains routines specalized for a specific input data type.
+Each directory contains routines specialized for a specific input data type.

 ![KleidiAI stuff](KleidiAI-src.jpg "Figure 3.
 KleidiAI src directory")

 ### What quantization levels does KleidiAI support?
-KleidiAI has multiple matrix multiplication micro-kerels, and dynamic quantization routines, to optimally support all model quantization levels.
+KleidiAI has multiple matrix multiplication micro-kernels, and dynamic quantization routines, to optimally support all model quantization levels.
 To learn more about model quantization and how selecting the right quantization level affects your AI-based application, refer to [this Learning Path](https://learn.arm.com/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot#quantization-format).

 KleidiAI has three matrix multiplication directories that each handle differently input/output types: